jingwood/d2dlib/README.md

 ```

 Open `d2dlib.sln` from the `src` folder with Visual Studio 2019 or later, choose `Build` -> `Batch Build...` menu, then click `Build` button.

-The output DLLs will be generated to the `binary/x86-build` folder.

 ### Add project references